jcgonzalezasj/jcgonzalezasj/README.md

 ## About Me

 * Currently working on: practicing my skills creating apps with Angular and React
-* What I want to learn next: Node.js
+* What I want to learn next: Node.js and Three.js
 * Pronouns: he/him

 ## Tech that I like to use